- Teaching Remotely

 If you need to send large files during this time, Firefox Send is a free, online tool.
 This interactive PDF will show you how.

-Several companies are providing free or low-cost internet access during the current emergency.
+Several companies are providing free or low-cost internet access as a result of the pandemic..

 Librarians offer targeted services for specific courses.
 Many students have difficulties accessing electronic resources remotely and need help.
 Contact Jeri Edelen to receive remote library support for your courses.

 - Embedded Library Research Guides: Hand-picked resources from the library organized by course assignment or by program.